Dance (B.A.)

-Prepare for a Life in Motion with a Dance Degree from Seton Hill
+Prepare Others for a Life in Motion with a Degree in Dance Education or Pre-Dance/Movement Therapy

 Get the Information You Need to Move Forward.

 At Seton Hill, we strive to develop well-rounded dancers who are also "thoughtful artists."
 Faculty will be with you every step of the way to help guide you toward your goals and to further develop who you are as an artist.
-As a dance major at Seton Hill, you will participate in a review at the end of your first semester sophomore year.
-This review will assess your progress within the program and provide guidance as you complete your dance training.
+As a dance major at Seton Hill, you will participate in a review at the end of your sophomore year.
+This review will assess your progress within the program.
+You will receive one-on-one guidance in completing your degree.
+Learn more about the Seton Hill Dance Program here.

 Pre-Dance/Movement Therapy

-Seton Hill’s Pre-Dance/Movement Therapy track will prepare you for graduate study in this field.
+Seton Hill’s Pre-Dance/Movement Therapy Concentration will prepare you for graduate study in this field.
 To become a Registered Dance/Movement Therapist (R-DMT), you must complete your education through the master’s degree level.
-The Pre-Dance Therapy track gives you a head start on your graduate education.
+The Pre-Dance Therapy Concentration gives you a head start on your graduate education.
 Dance/Movement therapists use physical movement to help people overcome mental and physical challenges.

-- Dance and Expression for Individuals with Disabilities
+• Dance and expression for persons with disabilities.

 Minor in Dance